saeed-sufi/JS_Learning/README.md

 * the first argument of `bind, call, apply` is the value of `this` that we want to execute the function with.

+* `call` can accept more than 2 arguments. `apply` accepts only two arguments and destructures the second argument.
+Both `call` and `apply` change the reference of `this` and they immediately call the function, whereas `bind` doesn't call the function.

 * in order to share information between different methods in a class, we assign that information to an instance variable ex. `this.timer = ...`

 * `window.location` gives information about the url you're visiting.